 LC Academy of Music

-Thomas held positions in the cello sections of the Orquesta Sinfónica de Colombia (Bogotá, Colombia), the Orquesta Sinfónica del Valle (Cali, Colombia), and the Orquesta Sinfónica Nacional (Santo Domingo, DR).
-He was Principal Cellist of the Wilmington Symphony and Tallis Chamber Orchestra in North Carolina, the Irving Symphony and Garland Symphony in Texas, the Encore-Coda Chamber Orchestra in Maine, and was Assistant Principal of the South Carolina Philharmonic, the East Texas Symphony, and played in the Dallas Lyric Opera Orchestra.
-Thomas was also a member of Greater Anderson Musical Arts Consortium (GAMAC) in Anderson, SC and played double bass in the Anderson Symphony.
+Thomas held full-time positions in the cello sections of the Orquesta Sinfónica Nacional de Colombia in Bogotá, the Orquesta Sinfónica Nacional of the Dominican Republic in Santo Domingo, and the Cali Philharmonic in Cali, Colombia.
+He was Principal Cello of the Wilmington Symphony and Tallis Chamber Orchestra in North Carolina, the Irving Symphony and Garland Symphony in Texas, and the Encore-Coda Chamber Orchestra in Maine.
+Thomas was Interim Assistant Principal of the South Carolina Philharmonic, Assistant Principal of the East Texas Symphony, and the Dallas Lyric Opera Orchestra.

-Dr. Thomas studied at the Cleveland Institute of Music, DePauw University, Temple University, the University of North Texas, and received a Doctor of Musical Arts degree from the University of South Carolina.
+Thomas studied at the Cleveland Institute of Music, DePauw University, Temple University, the University of North Texas and received a Doctor of Music Arts degree from the University of South Carolina.
 His cello teachers include Cassel Grubb, Alan Harris, Robert Jesselson, Hirofumi Kano, Robert Newkirk, and Adolfo Odnoposoff.

 BS, University of Florida

 MA, University of Florida

 Gary Hipp teaches the Great Highland Bagpipes at Presbyterian College.
 He serves as Pipe Major for the Presbyterian College Pipes and Drums, an ensemble which welcomes musicians from the college and the local community.
 In addition, he offers private lessons for new and experienced pipers.
 These lessons are available to all PC students as well as members of the local community through the pre-college program.